Last updated 6/3/2015

 To deliver these special skills in this program, this curriculum provides both classroom instruction and hands-on experience in the form of a 240-hour internship.

-Primarily, the job would include accounts receivable work, posting receipts, verifying and precertifying insurance, follow up on insurance claims, customer service, medical bill review, handling all assigned claims to conclusion, working with insureds and doctors to arrange settlement, computer work on windows-based programs including Medical Manager software and collections.
+Primarily, the job would include accounts receivable work, posting receipts, verifying insurance, follow up on insurance claims, customer service, medical bill review, handling all assigned claims to conclusion.
+Billing Specialists work with insureds and doctors to arrange settlement, work on windows-based programs including Medical Manager software and collections.

 Many physicians’ offices would require that the Medical Billing Specialist have some crossover duties required with the receptionist or medical secretary – accepting the duties of scheduling appointments, answering phones, picking up customer information from the hospital, coordination of in-patient and out-patient coding activities, solving and correcting errors in billing and physician scheduling.